pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 ## 1. Deploy MariaDB Databse:

 MariaDB will be used in the backend to save the sensor data recieved from AWS IoT platform over MQTT protocol.
+For this we would create following objects -

+1. Kubernetes Secret
+2. Kubernetes Persistent Volume Claim (PVC)
+3. Kubernetes MariaDB Deployment
+4. Kubernetes ClusterIP Service (Headless Service)

+Following diagram shows the relationship between these objects -

 ![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/mariadb_kubernetes_deployment.png)